A Psychoanalysis is an experience unique to each individual. However, it does

-The length of sessions will not be fixed beforehand but can last up to forty five minutes.
+The length of sessions will not be fixed beforehand .
 The duration of treatment will also depend on each person’s situation and current circumstances.
-We can try to determine this together over the period of our initial consultations.
+We can try to determine the regularity of our meetings together over the period of our initial consultations.

 During our first meetings, you can decide what to speak about.
 I could alternatively guide you through some questions too.
-And it would be useful to start talking about your history a little.
+And it would be useful to start talking about your history as well.

 If and when we determine whether we decide to work together, we can jointly set the cost of sessions based on their regularity and personal circumstances.